-What do you do on a typical day (if there is such a thing) in the Beca Mining and Metals team?
+What do you do on a typical day (if there is such a thing) in the Beca Minerals and Metals team?

 Each day presents itself with a new opportunity, especially in a client-facing role, irrespective of whether you are winning or delivering work.
 All of our clients are experts in their industry, so our role is to help them join the dots and deliver their projects (complex or not) while sharing our wider expertise.